idaholab/falcon/doc/content/examples/forge_effective_parameter_inversion_THM.md

 This example uses the synthetic data set generated from the FORGE site model to infer the hydrogeological and geomechanical properties.
 In this initial study, the effective permeability and thermal conductivity values for pressure and temperature data are identified.
 Spatially distributed heterogeneous fields will be tested in the next updates.
 The details for the scalable site characterization can be found in [!cite](lee2018fast,kadeethum2021framework).

 For the joint inversion example, 17,010 pressure, temperature, and displacement data points were created at the wells of 16A-32, 56-32, 58-32, 78-32, and 78B-32 from the native state model (Phase 3 updated in July 2022).
 Input files used here can be download from the [GDR website](https://gdr.openei.org/submissions/1397).
-For testing purposes, the native state model was modified to use a coarser mesh.
+For testing purposes, the native state model was modified in this example to create a coarser mesh using the MOOSE [MeshGenerator.md] system.
 A Gauss-Newton solver with a line search is used to find the effective parameters.

 ## Input File

-### Materials

 [tab:materialParams] shows the material parameters, assuming that the materials of the two layers are isotropic and homogeneous.